Our Team

 Professor Katrina Sharples, PhD

-Katrina was instrumental in developing CTNZ and is based at the University of Otago, dividing her time between the Department of Medicine and the Department of Mathematics and Statistics (where she is currently Head of the Statistics Group).
+Katrina was instrumental in developing CTNZ and is based at the University of Otago, dividing her time between the Department of Medicine and the Department of Mathematics and Statistics.
 She gained her initial experience in clinical trials at the Fred Hutchinson Cancer Research Centre in Seattle while undertaking a PhD in Biostatistics at the University of Washington.
 Since returning to New Zealand she has worked as a statistician for trials in a variety of areas, with a primary focus on cancer, and has gained wide expertise through serving on Data Monitoring Committees.
-She is currently the Chair of the Health Research Council of New Zealand Data Monitoring Core Committee.
-Katrina has broad interests in statistical methods for epidemiology and clinical research, and in addition to her role with CTNZ, she is the lead statistician for two research groups based at Otago, the Pharmacoepidemiology Research Network and the Centre for International Health.
+She was the Chair of the Health Research Council of New Zealand Data Monitoring Core Committee for over 10 years.
+Katrina has broad interests in statistical methods for epidemiology and clinical research, and in addition to her role with CTNZ, she is the lead statistician for two research groups based at Otago, the Centre for International Health and the Pharmacoepidemiology Research Network .

 Associate Professor Michael Jameson, MBChB, FRACP, FRCP (Edin.), PhD